New Zealand has fondly adopted the kiwi bird as its national symbol, and there’s a lot to know about this weird little nocturnal bird that ...

-Australasian Gannet Called Takapu in Maori, the Gannet is a handsome seabird seen in large colonies.
+Australasian gannet Called Takapu in Maori, the Gannet is a handsome seabird seen in large colonies.
 Bellbird A bush-dwelling nectar eater with a beautiful melodious song.
 Fantail Also called Piwakawaka, the curious and friendly fantail is easily recognised by its fan-shaped tail.
 Kakapo The endangered Kakapo is the heaviest parrot in the world: nocturnal and flightless, this unusual bird climbs trees with its beak and claws.
 Kea The world’s only alpine parrot inhabits the Southern Alps.
 Kiwi New Zealand’s most famous native bird and the country’s national symbol is also one of its most unusual: flightless and nocturnal, the kiwi mates for life and the male performs most of the egg-incubation duties.
 Little Blue Penguin This is the world’s smallest penguin.
 In the evening you can spot it as it comes ashore to its burrow.
-New Zealand Pigeon (Kereru) A large and beautiful bird with a very distinctive heavy wing beat.
-Paradise Duck A large handsome duck usually seen on open grassland.
+New Zealand woodpigeon (kereru) A large and beautiful bird with a very distinctive heavy wing beat.
+Paradise duck A large handsome duck usually seen on open grassland.
 Pukeko With unmistakable cobalt plumage, the Pukeko is a favourite subject for kitschy Kiwiana objects!
-Tui A large black bird, the Tui is a clever mimic with a sweet voice.
+Tūī A large black bird with a white cravat, the Tūī is a clever mimic with a sweet voice.
 Weka This large, flightless bird has a feisty personality!
 Keep an eye on your sandwiches, as it may brazenly steal your food!